WPBeginner

 Let’s check out some common WordPress issues that can be easily fixed using phpMyAdmin.

-If you forgot your WordPress admin password and cannot recover it via lost password email, then this method allows you to quickly reset WordPress password.
+If you forgot your WordPress admin password and cannot recover it via a lost password email, then this method allows you to quickly reset it.

-First, launch the phpMyAdmin and select your WordPress database.
-This will display your WordPress database tables where you need to browse next to wp_users table.
+First, launch phpMyAdmin and select your WordPress database.
+This will display your WordPress database tables where you need to click ‘Browse’ next to the wp_users table.

 Browse user table

-Note: Table names in your WordPress database may have a different table prefix than the one we are showing in our screenshot.
+Note: Tables in your WordPress database may have a different table prefix than the one we are showing in our screenshot.

 You will now see the rows in your WordPress users table.
-Go ahead and click on the edit button next to the username where you want to change the password.
+Go ahead and click on the ‘Edit’ button next to the username for which you want to change the password.

 Edit user